openhab/openhab-addons/bundles/org.openhab.binding.monopriceaudio/README.md

 # MonopriceAudio Binding

 This binding can be used to control the Monoprice MPR-SG6Z or Dayton Audio DAX66 whole house multi-zone amplifier.
-All controller fuctions available through the serial port interface can be controlled by the binding.
+All controller functions available through the serial port interface can be controlled by the binding.
-Up to 18 zones can be contolled when 3 amplifiers are connected together (if not all zones on the amp are used they can be excluded via configuration).
+Up to 18 zones can be controlled when 3 amplifiers are connected together (if not all zones on the amp are used they can be excluded via configuration).
 Activating the 'Page All Zones' feature can only be done through the +12v trigger input on the back of the amplifier.

 The binding supports two different kinds of connections: